ACCESS Winnipeg West

 - The Access Winnipeg West Primary Care team will consist of many disciplines including Physicians, Nurse Practitioners, Primary Care Nurses, a Dietitian, Clinical Psychologist, Physiotherapist, Occupational Therapist, Clinical Pharmacist, Mental Health Counsellor, and Midwives.

-- Prioritized patients will reside in our community areas (Assiniboine South, St. James Assiniboia and Headingly) and must not already have access to a regular Primary Care/Family Provider (Physician or Nurse Practitioner).
+- Prioritized patients will reside in our community areas (Assiniboine South, St. James Assiniboia and Headingley) and must not already have access to a regular Primary Care/Family Provider (Physician or Nurse Practitioner).

 - The Access Winnipeg West Primary Care Clinic may also consider any patients who don’t have a primary care provider and have recently been discharged from Hospital or are frequent visitors to hospital emergency departments.